Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling: Discussion

-There are a number of promising directions to build upon this work.
-From a modeling perspective, both the inter-event time and dynamics models could be generalized for greater flexibility.
-For example, both the fixed and random effects for transitions between sleep stages could be allowed to change as a function of time, reflecting that sleep dynamics are likely to differ between the beginning and end of the night.
-Similarly, the rates of event occurrences during REM and non-REM sleep could vary over time.
-In addition, distributions other than the Exponential could be investigated to relax the memorylessness property for the inter-event times; for example, the Weibull distribution could be a more flexible alternative.
-All of these proposed directions would substantially complicate the posterior sampling, so the development of efficient sampling approaches would be a key part of this research.
-A separate direction for future work is to extend our results for clustering based on posterior samples of Bayesian model parameters.
-For example, loss functions other than K-means may be desirable in different situations; it would be interesting and useful to explore approaches for Bayes-optimal clustering in these more general settings.
+Finally, a separate direction is to extend our results for clustering based on posterior samples of model parameters.
+For example, loss functions other than K-means may be desirable in some situations; it would be interesting and useful to explore approaches for Bayes-optimal clustering in these more general settings.
 Finally, our approach could be applied to additional data sets to answer questions we did not address here.
 For example, while we considered only diagnostic PSG data for OSA patients, it would be interesting to explore how sleep stage dynamics parameters vary between OSA patients and healthy volunteers, as well as how they change for OSA patients in response to treatment, for example by a CPAP machine.